poll-busily/hugosite/content/posts/zeiss-loxia-35/index.md

 title = "Framed: The Zeiss Loxia 35mm F2"
 tags = ["review","zeiss","lens"]
 series = ["framed"]
+series_order = 2
 +++

+**Update:** The Loxia series of lenses has been discontinued, as of early 2025, but many examples are still available second hand and, for the right price, still represent excellent value.

+I think it's fair to say that if you're seriously looking at buying a manual focus prime lens in 2024 then you probably already know your intended use case.
+Perhaps you're a landscape photographer, interested in image quality corner to corner above almost all else, or maybe you need a fast yet light and compact prime lens for travel, and your finger is fast enough that you can get away without autofocus.

 The Zeiss Loxia 35mm f/2.0 is part of Zeiss' (now discontinued) line of manual focus lenses for Sony E-mount, launched in late 2014 and closely following the announcement of the E mount itself and the first generation of A7 cameras.
 Let's see how well this lens hold up a decade later when paired with a 61MP sensor that has nearly twice the pixel count of the cameras it launched alongside.

-## On Paper: Specifications
+## Specifications
-All Loxia lenses share some family traits:
+All members of the Loxia line share some common family traits:
-- Manual focus, naturally
+- They're manual focus, naturally
-- Reasonably fast wide open apertures (>= f/2.4)
+- They have reasonably fast wide-open apertures, typically f/2.0 though the 85mm prime is f/2.4
-- Fully metal exterior construction
+- They are all solidly built, with a fully metal exterior construction and the distinctive blue silicone sealing ring
-- Electronic contacts for registration with the camera body
+- They all have electronic contacts for communication with the camera body, setting them apart from adapted manual focus primes, of which many excellent examples are available used

 [Zeiss Official Spec Sheet](https://www.zeiss.co.uk/photonics-and-optics/photography/products/lenses-for-mirrorless-system-cameras/loxia-lenses.html#loxia-2-35)